carloso0114/HTML-CSS-Capstone-Project/README.md

 # HTML-CSS Capstone Project

 > In this project we had to use everything we already learn and a bit more to fulfill the requirements, following the initial instructions i acomplished this website.
+This is a website is built to gather people around the world for a various stands with conferences from different partners.

 ![screenshot](./assets/preview/index.png)
 ![screenshot](./assets/preview/about.png)